Biden intensifies talks, with big overhaul plans at stake

 Together, the two senators hold the keys to unlocking the stalemate over Biden's sweeping vision, the heart of his campaign pledges.
 While neither has said no to a deal, they have yet to signal yes, leaving talks in a grind of complicated negotiations.

-It’s a pressure point on the senators and other centrist lawmakers to strike an agreement with Biden.
-But Manchin told reporters late Wednesday he did not believe a deal could be reached by Thursday.
+It’s a pressure point on the senators and other centrist lawmakers to strike an agreement with Biden, but with Manchin and Sinema dug, in that seemed unlikely.
+Manchin told reporters late Wednesday he did not believe a deal could be reached in time for that vote.

-“The bottom line is, I’ve been very, very straightforward and open," Manchin said.
-“They know exactly where I am.”

 At the same time, Congress is starting to resolve a more immediate crisis that arose after Republicans refused to approve legislation to keep the government funded past Thursday’s fiscal yearend and raise the nation’s debt limit to avoid a dangerous default on borrowing.